Transcribed [with Introduction & comments] by

 Larry Pearce, nephew

-First, let me say that a more complete biography of my Aunt Edna “Ed” Gray will be presented in Part II, including some of my wonderful memories of her, but allow me to explain at the outset how I came to learn of her broad literate background as well as some of her interesting experiences.
+First, let me say that a more complete biography of my Aunt Edna “Ed” Gray will be presented in Part II: “Faith, Family, and Education,” including some of my wonderful memories of her.
+Part III: “Memories of my Parents,” shares some of Edna’s fond recollections of her home life.
+But, do allow me to explain at the outset how I came to learn of her broad literate background as well as some of her interesting experiences.
 After she died in 1997, Aunt Ed’s personal effects were distributed as per her wishes to various members of the immediate family, including a box of notes, mostly genealogical in nature.
 Some years later, I had been writing a brief biography on the life of her brother Merle (1927-2013) and was given this box of notes to see what I could make of it.
 After a cursory review of the material, which true to Aunt Ed’s nature, consisted of many small scraps of paper copied onto other small scraps of paper and all clipped together.
 There were carbon copies of letters of inquiry to several distant relatives and other responses from many of the same relatives.
 She, indeed, seemed to be the only one in all the Gray-Campbell families keeping their history alive.
 To make a long story short, I cited some of her information in those early days of my work and let the rest sit in a dark corner of my office.
 To be honest, I was mostly concerned that she, as I, was in search of our earliest Scots-Irish ancestors, always a prize for genealogists.
 I believe that written evidence shows my great-great-great grandparents to have been James and Mary Patterson Gray, and so did she at one time before crossing them off her many lists and going in another direction.
 Just this summer my research led me to an ongoing project involving several other James Grays of early 19th century Western Pennsylvania.
 So, almost 20 years after her death, I decided to revisit Aunt Ed’s notes and listen to what she had to say about our ancestors.
 To my amazement, she’d been saying many things that I missed the upon first hearing, and much more.
 I have decided to share some wonderful, heart warming stories from her life and times as well as one absolutely incredible tale of what could only be described as an “adventure.”
 In fact, this tale ends with what Aunt Edna refers to as “a Divine Miracle.”
 The story is so compelling that I’m starting this series with it.
-Although Aunt Ed intended to complete, before her death, what she called, “A Memoir of Appreciation for the Lives of my Beloved Parents: Bertha Campbell & Paul B. Gray,” I have only found a few short stories from that Memoir, and I will share them in future parts along with personal reflections, poetry, and biography from her life.
+Although Aunt Ed intended to complete, before her death, what she called, “A Memoir of Appreciation for the Lives of my Beloved Parents: Bertha Campbell & Paul B. Gray,” I have only found a few short stories from that Memoir, and I will share them in future parts along with personal reflections, poetry, and a short autobiography from her life.
 I’ve even found some pictures that I think you’ll enjoy.
 So, let’s begin!

 As do most writers, whether of novels, songs, or screenplays, I’m going to begin Part I with an excerpt from her personal journal detailing some background on her younger days, followed by a scary story that sounds like it came from Hollywood.
 I had never heard this tale while I was growing up, but I have to assume it’s true because in a surprise ending, she has what I consider written, published proof.
 Perhaps some of our family who knew her had heard this and other stories and will share other experiences she may have revealed.
 The bottom line is that I believe this first episode shows us the kind of “stuff” this woman was made of.
 It puts in perspective and provides context for the way she lived her life, as we shall see.
 If you like what you hear, come back for more in Part II and beyond in what’s yet to be discovered.
 Let’s hear Edna’s amazing story of her first trip to Florida: